doodlewind/repeater/README.md

 * Non-aggressive user events recording in browser, with a customizable events stream filter.
 * Batch testing based on image diff, which can be accurate to pixels.
 Image is more readable then complete DOM snapshot, and even smaller!
+* Opt-in passive mode, allowing you to make screenshots via API.
 * Works out of the box.
 We use your installed Chrome as host environment.
 No native dependencies, no binary bundles.
 * Automation ready.
 Repeater supports configurable resources pool for advanced usage in CI environment.